 We use a three-stage weighted average in the pay disparity calculations.
-In the first stage, job rates (based on survey results or modeled data) are averaged within PATCO4 category by grade level.
+In the first stage, job rates (based on survey results or modeled data) are averaged within PATCO category by grade level.
 The NCS program covers virtually all GS jobs since only jobs that were not randomly

-2 The annual scheduled rate of basic pay is the General Schedule rate of basic pay for the employee's grade and step (or relative position in the rate range), inclusive of special rates under section 403 of FEPCA, but exclusive of special rates under 5 U.S.C.
+The annual scheduled rate of basic pay is the General Schedule rate of basic pay for the employee's grade and step (or relative position in the rate range), inclusive of special rates under section 403 of FEPCA, but exclusive of special rates under 5 U.S.C.
 5305 and locality rates under subpart F of 5 CFR part 531.

-3 NCS surveys used in this report had reference dates between December 2003 and September 2004.
+NCS surveys used in this report had reference dates between December 2004 and October 2005, except for the Raleigh survey, which had a reference date of March 2003.
 See Appendix IV.

-^{4 &}quot;PATCO" categories are 5 broad classes of occupations-professional (P), administrative (A), technical (T), clerical (C), and protective officer (O).
+3 &quot;PATCO" categories are 5 broad classes of occupations-professional (P), administrative (A), technical (T), clerical (C), and protective officer (O).

 selected in any BLS survey area cannot be modeled.
-For averaging within PATCO category, each job rate is weighted by the CONUS5 full-time permanent year-round employment in GS positions that match the job.
+For averaging within PATCO category, each job rate is weighted by the CONUS full-time permanent year-round employment in GS positions that match the job.
 The reason for CONUS weighting in the first stage is explained below.